-A proposal summary is one of the most important sections of the report as it’s your first chance to impress prospects with your industry expertise and technical knowledge.
+A proposal summary is one of the most important sections of the report as it’s your first chance to impress clients with your research, industry expertise, and technical knowledge.

 2. Website SEO Audit

 The next section presents the site audit that we reviewed earlier and highlights that you’ve scanned their website for over 40 technical issues.
-This provides the prospect with immediate value as many business owners will be completely unaware of the issues that may be affecting their rankings.
+This provides the client with immediate value as many business owners will be completely unaware of the issues that may be affecting their rankings.